lena0429/intro-to-linked-lists/README.md

 Space Complexity: O(n)

 * recursive solution
 The space complexity would actually be a little more than out iterative solution.
 We would have O of n space here because of the call stack.
-Typically, when we analyze our We should include the space utilize for making these recursive function calls.
+Typically, when we analyze this, we should include the space utilize for making these recursive function calls.

 ## Video
 Watch the full tutorial video from freeCodeCamp on <a href="https://www.youtube.com/watch?v=Hj_rA0dhr2I&list=PLq40WqbjDuSwoiI-l1CyfPeW6nTwHTuAg&index=4">Youtube</a>